Student Groups

 - All group members receive the assignment

-This ensures every student in the group gets the same homework with the same due date, saving you time compared to individual assignment.
+This ensures every student in the group gets the same homework, saving you time compared to individual assignment.

 Tracking Group Progress